Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Pipeline.md

 }
 ```

-Because `filter` is one of the allowed pipeline namespaces, these operations work both in the REST API and in folder scanning.
+These filter operations work both in the REST API and in folder scanning.

 ---